CaesarXInsanium/AlgorithmDesignManualCXI/src/01intro.md

 Another way to put is to translate problems in the real world related to datasets, networks, game logic and boil them down to mathematical constructs.

+Always make sure to test model against simple version of problem at hand in order to verify that model of problem is correct.
+Verifying the correctness is important before even attempting to design the relevant algorithm

 - `Permutations`: arrangements/ordering of items.
 Ways to shuffle deck
 - `Subsets`: selections from larger sets of items.
 Choosing groups of 3 from a classroom.
   Order does not matter.